Best Community Colleges in New Mexico

 The catalog of associate degree programs at NMJC leans heavily toward Associate of Applied Science (A.A.S.) plans, but Associate of Arts (A.A.) and Associate of Science (A.S.) programs are also available.
 Certificate programs in subjects like accounting, criminal justice, welding and early childhood education can take anywhere from one to four full-time semesters to complete.

-The city of Hobbs has a population of around 37,000 -- a great size for a college town.
+The city of Hobbs has a population of around 37,000 — a great size for a college town.
 Gaming enthusiasts can place their bets at Zia Park Casino Hotel and Racetrack, which also features some of the area's top restaurants.

 San Juan College (Farmington)

 San Juan College began its life as a small branch of New Mexico State University, serving just 25 students in its first year.
-It became an independent community college in 1981 and today educates more than 15,000 students annually -- the fifth-largest enrollment figure among all colleges and universities in the state.
+It became an independent community college in 1981 and today educates more than 15,000 students annually — the fifth-largest enrollment figure among all colleges and universities in the state.

 Online programs here focus primarily on health science professions, and not just for humans.
 Pet lovers can earn an A.A.S. in veterinary technology completely online.

 Eastern New Mexico University - Roswell (Roswell)

-Specialized facilities at Eastern New Mexico University-Roswell allow the institution to offer a few degree plans that can't be found at any other institution in the area.
+Specialized facilities at Eastern New Mexico University-Roswell allow the institution to offer a few degree programs that can't be found at any other institution in the area.
 For one, ENMU-Roswell is home to the only Federal Aviation Administration (FAA)-approved aviation maintenance technology associate program in all of southeastern New Mexico.

 Health sciences students at ENMU-Roswell enjoy a few uncommon technological advantages as well.
 The Roswell campus is home to the only high-fidelity medical simulation center in the region, and the school's health science center is equipped with the latest in healthcare tech.

 A total of more than 80 associate degree and certificate programs can be earned at ENMU-Roswell.
-Students who want to live on campus can do so here, as well -- the Sierra Vista Village apartment complex offers prospective resident students a variety of floor plans.
+Students who want to live on campus can do so here, as well — the Sierra Vista Village apartment complex offers prospective resident students a variety of floor plans.

-New Mexico State University at Alamogordo (Alamogordo)
+New Mexico State University Alamogordo (Alamogordo)

 Programs for veterans and military servicemenbers are a high-priority part of the student services portfolio at NMSU-A. A cushy veteran's lounge is available on campus, and several courses each semester are taught on base at nearby Holloman AFB.